 Dear Hillel Family Members, Alumni, and Community at Large,

 Beyond the growth of our membership, we are dedicated to fulfilling the needs of the Jewish community at Hamilton College and beyond the college border through frequent and creative programming.
-Following Shabbat dinner for alumni at Hamilton’s 200th Anniversary Reunion, this academic year is off to an exciting start!
-This is the first year that Hillel at Hamilton has weekly on campus Shabbat services with a rabbi followed by Shabbat dinner.
+Hillel at Hamilton has weekly on-campus Shabbat services followed by Shabbat dinner.
 This was made possible by generous donations from alumni and parents.
-We have celebrated all the major holidays so far, including Rosh Hashanah, Yom Kippur, Simchat Torah, and Sukkot in the Sukkah during Alumni weekend.
-Our religious celebrations have been made more beautiful by our new torah ark, donated by alumni and parents last year!
+We celebrate all the major holidays, including Rosh Hashanah, Yom Kippur, Simchat Torah, and Sukkot in the Sukkah which we set up annually in front of our chapel.
+Our religious celebrations have been made more beautiful by our new torah ark, donated by alumni and parents.

-Hillel at Hamilton also has supported Jewish social and cultural life on campus through events such as Hillel’s first formal (Late Nites), Israeli dancing, a Shabbat for Peace (with the Muslim Student Association), and a Hillel tie-dye event during freshman orientation.
+Hillel at Hamilton also has supported Jewish social and cultural life on campus through events such as Hillel’s Late Nites, Israeli dancing, a Shabbat for Peace (with the Muslim Student Association), and a Hillel tie-dye event during freshman orientation.
 We have served and continue to serve the community at large by bringing speakers, such as Holocaust survivor Helen Sperling, to campus; every seat in the Chapel was filled by Hamilton students and faculty, joined by Oneida County community members.
 Community members are welcome to attend High Holiday services and Shabbat as well.

 Students really care about Hillel at Hamilton as evidenced by our ever increasing number of active board members and student involvement.
 The Hillel E-board meets once or twice a week to ensure that Hillel events run smoothly.